mmig/mmir-lib-dev/doc/README.md

 automatically installed when `npm install` is run in the doc-dir.

-If you want to change templates, edit `doc.properties` and change variable `template.jsdoc.v2` or/and `template.jsdoc.v3` to point to directory where your template's `publish.js` file is located.

 ## Notes

 Note that the jsdoc3 generation uses some custom plugins in `/doc/plugins/` which are referenced via the jsdoc3 configuration file `/doc/conf-jsdoc3.json` (if you use your own script for generating the docs, you can use the command line parameter `-c CONFIG` of jsdoc3 for using the configuration file; take care that the working directory from which you call jsdoc3 corresponds to the configuration in `conf-jsdoc3.json`).